satoyos/Shuffle100/README.md

 - - -
 (#7) Human voice files in `/resources/audio/inaba` folder are derived from [Naniwazu Inaba-kun](http://homepage3.nifty.com/naniwazu).
  So, the author of the software has the copyright of these voice files.

+ - For the purpose of checking how this app works, you can download (clone, fork) the voice files without confirming author's permisson, because the author has already confirmed it.
-When you redistribute them, the author's permission is needed.
+ - For other purposes, the author's permission is required.